Salutem-Project/salutem/README.md

 The central server is also in charge of presenting the information to any security personnel.

+## Logical Layers

+The system is contained in three logical layers, each handling their own specific part of the task.

+- API Layer: Contains accepting logic from web connection's and utilizes other resources on the server to acomplish the task.
+Very little logic should be used in this layer.
+- Logic Layer: Contains most of the servers logic.
+This is where all the mathimatical computation is done, as well as the process of determining an SOS.
+Information is stored in a local database through the database layer, and is utalized by the API Layer.
+- Database Layer: An abstraction layer to the document database utilized by the Logic Layer.
+This makes creating specific records easier by doing the database specific logic in a single place.

 ## API Logical Resources

 `_GeneralAPI` - Used as a base for all other resources.
 This creates an interface with the database and provides defaults for error's and general handling.